-- Enrollment Hold Should a student not respond to a request to meet with the judicial affairs coordinator (or designee), or if a student should fail to complete assigned sanctions, such college official may either place a hold on the student's account, which would prevent the student from enrolling in subsequent semesters and from receiving transcripts, or may declare a default by the student and impose disciplinary sanctions. - Cancellation of Enrollment In instances where the judicial affairs coordinator (or designee) has placed a hold on a student's enrollment for failure to comply with sanctions resulting from a prior informal or formal hearing, such hold may be cleared with the condition that the student's enrollment will be canceled for failure to meet the conditions of the clearance.
-To be reinstated or to obtain transcripts, the student must fulfill all judicial obligations. - Graduation Hold Should a student not respond to a request to meet with the judicial affairs coordinator (or designee) or if a student does not comply with already-imposed disciplinary sanctions, then the chief academic officer may place a hold on his or her participation in graduation exercises and his or her diploma.
+- Enrollment Hold Should a student not respond to a request to meet with the dean of Student Affairs (or designee), or if a student should fail to complete assigned sanctions, such college official may either place a hold on the student's account, which would prevent the student from enrolling in subsequent quarters and from receiving transcripts, or may declare a default by the student and impose disciplinary sanctions. - Cancellation of Enrollment In instances where the dean of Student Affairs (or designee) has placed a hold on a student's enrollment for failure to comply with sanctions resulting from a prior informal or formal hearing, such hold may be cleared with the condition that the student's enrollment will be canceled for failure to meet the conditions of the clearance.
+To be reinstated or to obtain transcripts, the student must fulfill all judicial obligations. - Graduation Hold Should a student not respond to a request to meet with the dean of Student Affairs (or designee) or if a student does not comply with already-imposed disciplinary sanctions, then the chief academic officer may place a hold on his or her participation in graduation exercises and his or her diploma.
 This hold will also prevent transcripts denoting graduation from being released.
 Diploma and transcripts will be released upon fulfillment of all judicial obligations.

-FINES AND RESTITUTION
+FINES AND RESTITUTIONS

-Fines, when deemed appropriate, may be assigned by the judicial body.
+Fines, when deemed appropriate, may be assigned by the dean of Student Affairs.
 Restitution is expected when a student's actions damage, deface, or destroy any NewSchool or personal property in order to restore said property by replacement or monetary reimbursement unless good cause can be otherwise substantiated.
 Such restitution shall be in addition to any sanction the judicial body may recommend.

-Fines and restitution are payable by personal check, cashier's check, or cash.
+Fines and restitution are payable by personal check, cashier's check, credit card or cash.
 In rare circumstances, and with parents' permission, fines and restitution may be added to a student's account.
 If a student separates from NewSchool prior to paying fines or restitution, the outstanding balance will be added to the student's account, which could result in an account being sent to collections.